CursedPrograms/kida-chatbot_openrouter-elevenlabs/README.md

 └── ffprobe.exe
 ```

+4. Set up Environment variables User variables for (PC Name) Path > New > Paste C:\ffmpeg\bin

-4. The script will automatically append `C:\ffmpeg\bin` to the runtime path, so no need to set environment variables manually.
+5. The code below will automatically append `C:\ffmpeg\bin` to the runtime path, so no need to set environment variables manually.

 ```bash
 # === CONFIG ===